UMAprotocol/UMIPs/UMIPs/umip-64.md

     3. Query DPI/ETH Price from Balancer using 1 minute TWAP (0x2aa3041fe813cfe572969216c6843c33f14f9194  - this is a 25/25/25/25 ETH/cUSDC/WBTC/DPI pool).
     4. Query the ETH/USD Price as per UMIP-6.
     5. Take the median of prices acquired from step 1, 2, and 3.
-    6. Multiply the DPI/ETH price from step 5 by the ETH/USD price from step 4 to get the respective DPI/USD prices.
+    6. Multiply the DPI/ETH price from step 5 by the ETH/USD price from step 4 to get the median DPI/USD price.
-    7. Take the result from step 6 and round to 6 decimals to get the DPI/USD price.
+    7. Take the result from step 6 and round to 5 decimals to get the DPI/USD price.
-    8. (for USD/DPI) Take the Inverse of the result of step 6 (1/ DPI/USD) and round to 18 decimals to get the USD/DPI price.
+    8. (for USD/DPI) Take the Inverse of the result of step 6 (1/ DPI/USD) and round to 5 decimals to get the USD/DPI price.

 # Security considerations